TIK-NFL/jupyterhub/README.md

         # allows using an existing network stack not defined by this docker-compose file.
         external: true
 ```

-## Embedded usage

-This configuration enables Jupyterhub to be used in an integrated manner, e.g., embedded via iframe, while other backend services are communicating with the Jupyterhub REST API and single user server endpoints.
-Being embedded, Jupyter frontend needs to send requests to Jupyterhub URLs which might not match with the origin resulting in conflicts with the CORS policies.
-Thus, the recommended way is to set `ACCESS_CONTROL_ORIGINS` to the origins which are allowed to embed Jupyter (see above).

 ## Firewall config (iptables)